Creating and Editing Histograms

 Create a new histogram chart plot item within an existing sheet using the following steps:

-3. In the Plot Item Library dialog, select [Histogram] and click OK.
+On the Plot Item Library screen, select Histogram and click OK.

-4. In the Histogram dialog, define the required parameters in the various tabs, click OK.
+On the Histogram screen, define the required parameters in the various tabs, click OK.

 Editing an Existing Histogram Chart